SUBMISSION TO RULES: Every player releases and waives any and all rights of judicial or non-judicial review of the judgment of the Commissioner.

 Presumptively, the first place team will host the fourth place team; and

 the second place team will host the third place team.
+The team with the higher standing at the end of the regular season will be the home team

 "SPECIAL GAMES".